How to Generate Lease Agreement PDFs from Airtable Data

 Find answers to the most common questions about this feature.

-Use conditional sections in your template with {{section_name}}...{{/section_name}} syntax.
-The section only appears when the linked Airtable checkbox field is checked.
+Use conditional sections like {{section_name}}...{{/section_name}} in your template.
+The section will only appear when the mapped Airtable field is true (for example, a checked checkbox).

 All Questions